-Further investigation by the US study team into the feasibility of constructing an inspection plaza on lands currently used for slag processing related to the National Steel operation identified significant community impacts and unacceptable disruption to the steel mill operation.
-The US Team eliminated the AC1 plaza site and crossing X7 from further consideration.
-Both the US and Canadian Teams therefore eliminated crossing X7 from further consideration.
+Further investigation by the U.S. study team into the feasibility of constructing an inspection plaza on lands currently used for slag processing related to the National Steel operation identified significant community impacts and unacceptable disruption to the steel mill operation.
+The U.S. Team eliminated the AC1 plaza site and crossing X7 from further consideration.
+Both the U.S. and Canadian Teams therefore eliminated crossing X7 from further consideration.

-The US study team analyzed eleven crossing/plaza/access road alternatives in the central area of the river.
-The findings of the US analysis supported the Canadian team's assessment that a new crossing in the central area would meet the long-term needs of the regional transportation network and provide high benefits to regional mobility.
-All eleven alternatives performed better than most of the other alternatives considered in terms of improvement to regional mobility; further, the eleven central alternatives were the top performers in this factor.
+The U.S. study team analyzed eleven crossing/plaza/access road alternatives in the central area of the river.
+The findings of the U.S. analysis supported the Canadian team's assessment that a new crossing in the central area would meet the long-term needs of the regional transportation network and provide high benefits to regional mobility.
+All eleven alternatives performed better than most of the other alternatives considered in terms of improvement to regional mobility; further, the eleven central alternatives were the top performers on this factor.

-The US analysis of cost-effectiveness, which considered the benefits and impacts as well as cost of the crossing, plaza and access road on the US side, identified three central alternatives as being among the top overall performers:
+The U.S. analysis of cost-effectiveness, which considered the benefits and impacts as well as cost of the crossing, plaza and access road on the U.S. side, identified three central alternatives as being among the top overall performers:

-- Crossing X11/Plaza AC4/Access Road Dragoon/I-75 - Crossing X10/Plaza AC3/Access Road Dearborn/I-75 - Crossing X10/Plaza AC3/Access Road Springwells/I-75.
+- Crossing X11/Plaza AC4/Access Road Dragoon/I-75 - Crossing X10/Plaza AC3/Access Road Dearborn/I-75 - Crossing X10/Plaza AC3/Access Road Springwells/I-75